-After all these years, the FTC raised claims that the university was lying about all that statistics and inflating rates to attract more students.
-Would you spend thousands of dollars or take a huge loan just because of attending a school where only 1 of 5 students graduate?
-The answer is no. In your BDAR claim, try to explain this matter clearly so that your chances of acquiring student loan discharge from the Phoenix university increase.
+After all these years, the FTC raised claims that the university was lying about all its statistics and inflating rates to attract more students.
+Would you spend thousands of dollars or take out a large loan to attend a school where only one in every five graduates?
+The answer is no. In your BDAR claim, try to explain this matter clearly so that your chances of acquiring a student loan discharge from the Phoenix university increase.

-The United States Government has a special website for these types of procedures.
+The United States government has a special website for these types of procedures.
 By logging into your account, you can easily submit the BDAR application.
 Keep in mind that it is a sensitive issue.
 You should never trust any third-party individuals or companies when it comes to providing the BDAR application.
-You can still consult related agencies and people who had such experience to file an effective claim.
+You can still consult related agencies and people who have had enough experience to file an effective claim.
 Student loan scams can take advantage of you and sell your documents and private information to other companies.
-That is why be careful about whom you are consulting while filing your application form.
+That is why you should be careful about whom you are consulting while filing your application form.

 This question does not have a specific answer because it can take several weeks or even months to get a piece of information about the status of your BDAR claim.
-If you want to get the University of Phoenix Loan discharge, do not lose much time.
-Start writing and submit your applications to the official website as soon as possible.
+If you want to get the University of Phoenix loan discharged, do not lose much time.
+Start writing and submitting your applications to the official website as soon as possible.

 The good news for students is that the tax debt will be much less than the actual discharged amount.
-For instance, let’s imagine that you have 10.000 dollars of loan debt, and you discharged it through BDAR.
-Considering that you are in the 22 percent tax bracket, you will need to pay 2200 dollars to the IRS in the form of income tax.
+For instance, let’s imagine that you have 10,000 dollars of loan debt and you discharged it through BDAR.
+You must pay the IRS $2,200 in income tax because you are in the 22 percent tax bracket.
 Even better news for students is that some of the discharged loans might not be taxable income.